JGCRI/pygcam/README.rst

   * Querying the GCAM database to extract results to CSV files
   * Interpolating between time-steps and computing differences between baseline and policy cases
   * Plotting results

-* The scripts are based on the pygcam API, which is fully documented on readthedocs.org.
-  Use the scripts or API to develop your own custom applications or plug-ins for use with gt.

-* Scripts that provide flexible command-line interfaces to the functionality provided by the library.

-* Customization through an extensive configuration system

 How do I get set up?
 ----------------------